cep5603/Study-of-Clustering-Algorithms-Project/readme.md

 the bases of clustering quality, scalability and efficiency, and interpretability, using methods like Silhouette Score, Adjusted Rand Index (ARI), and Normalized Mutual Information (NMI) as numeric quantifiers.
-Goal
+# Goal
 To evaluate the performance of commonly used clustering algorithms on datasets with distinct dimensional structures to understand their applicability, limitations, and clustering efficacy in high- and low-dimensional data contexts.

-Objectives
+# Objectives
 Data pre-processing:
-• The two starting datasets chosen are already cleaned and normalized, so there will be no need to map the text data onto word embedding vectors.
+- The two starting datasets chosen are already cleaned and normalized, so there will be no need to map the text data onto word embedding vectors.
 However, this project will still perform PCA on the text data to vastly reduce its dimensions, with tests conducted to see what numbers of dimensions offer better clustering performance for different algorithms.
-• Reading of datasets from local files: o Python libraries used: HDF5, NumPy, pandas
+- Reading of datasets from local files:
-Algorithm implementation:
+	- Python libraries used: HDF5, NumPy, pandas Algorithm implementation:
-• Implementation + application of clustering algorithms: o Python libraries used: scikit-learn, matplotlib, NumPy, pandas Visualization and interpretation:
+- Implementation + application of clustering algorithms:
+	- Python libraries used: scikit-learn, matplotlib, NumPy, pandas Visualization and interpretation:
-• Representation of clustering on 1D (low-dimension) or 2D (high-dimension) projections, using t-SNE: o Python libraries used: matplotlib, NumPy
+- Representation of clustering on 1D (low-dimension) or 2D (high-dimension) projections, using t-SNE:
-Performance evaluation:
+	- Python libraries used: matplotlib, NumPy Performance evaluation:
-• This project will evaluate clustering results with numerical metrics (e.g. Silhouette Score, ARI, NMI).
+- This project will evaluate clustering results with numerical metrics (e.g. Silhouette Score, ARI, NMI).
-• After this, we will analyze how dimensionality and dataset structure impact clustering effectiveness and accuracy for each algorithm.
+- After this, we will analyze how dimensionality and dataset structure impact clustering effectiveness and accuracy for each algorithm.

 # References